 Wellbeing, Preventative Tips, Skin Cancer

 Well, actually, on that front, the news looks pretty good.
-Dermotologists agree that as long as they’re used as directed (i.e. topically), there is no indication that fake tans are harmful.
+Dermotologists agree that as long as they’re used as directed (i.e. topically), there is no indication that self-tanning products are harmful.1

 The consensus: ‘fake it, don’t bake it’.